We’ve Got a New Mobile App

 Age 55 - Decide On Your Social Security Strategy

+If you choose to retire early, your benefits will be reduced by a small percentage for each month before your full retirement age.
 Wait until full retirement age, on the other hand, and you'll receive a larger monthly check.
-What's more, you significantly increase your Social Security benefit by waiting beyond your full retirement age until age 70, because you get a bonus for each month you wait.
+What's more, for those born in 1960 or later, you significantly increase your Social Security benefit by postponing your full retirement age until age 70 because you’ll get a bonus for each month you wait.
 Consider this strategy if you are in good health.
+If you are married, you and your spouse have a number of claiming options that can result in larger overall payments.
+Consult with a financial advisor who can explore these more complex strategies with you.

 Age 60 - Plan Your Retirement Income Withdrawal Strategy